-A smaller band of the rebel slaves were also found 30 miles further south and battled the local militia there before being killed or captured as well.
+Scouts found a smaller band of the rebel slaves nearly 30 miles south on the way to Spanish Florida.
+A battle ensued where the local militia either killed or captured the entire band as well.

 The Significance of the Stono Rebellion

-The Act also sought to punish white plantation owners via fines for excessive punishment of slaves or working them too hard.
+The Act also sought to punish white plantation owners via fines for excessive punishment of slaves or overwork.
 As slaves could not provide legal testimony, these provisions were effectively worthless.

 Separate measures also put a halt to the importation of slaves for 10 years.
-It was believed the imported slaves directly from Africa were more rebellious in nature, and thus South Carolina determined to set a path to develop a native born population.
+Slave owners believed the imported slaves directly from Africa were more rebellious in nature, and thus South Carolina determined to set a path to develop a native born population.

-This measure is the reason why many states were largely unaffected by the 1808 ban on the Transatlantic slave trade.
-Since they were already focused on developing a native slave population, they did not rely as heavily on newly imported slaves.
+Largely thanks to this policy the 1808 ban on the Transatlantic slave trade during the Jeffersonian Era did not affect southern states as heavily.
+Since slave owners already focused on developing a native slave population, they didn’t rely as heavily on newly imported slaves.

 Not all historians believe the Stono Rebellion was a significant event.
 Critics state that localized slave rebellions occurred frequently throughout the 18th and 19th centuries.
-The Stono Rebellion was a small, localized rebellion that occurred over an incredibly short period.
+In their view the Stono Rebellion was a small, localized rebellion that occurred over an incredibly short period.

 Supporters of the significance of the Stono Rebellion believe it was a watershed moment that was a drastic reaction to the gradual worsening conditions of enslavement in the Americas.

-Regardless of the significance of the event, the rebellion is still known as the largest in the British North American colonies.
-Future rebellions would occur and be suppressed from then until the inevitable Civil War and abolishment of slavery.
+Regardless of the significance of the event, the rebellion was the largest in the history of the British North American colonies.
+Future slave rebellions would play a major role in establishing southern society until the inevitable Civil War that abolished slavery.

 To learn more about US history, check out this timeline of the history of the United States.